 Babies love bringing food and objects to their mouths.
-Let your child start eating with her fingers as soon as possible while at the same time keeping a close eye on her.
-It's messier and takes more time, but it's a lot more fun!
+Let your child start eating with her fingers as soon as possible.
+It's messier and often takes more time, but it's a lot more fun!

+Eating with her fingers also helps develop her motor skills (see Fine motor skills, page 341).
 Encourage her, because that's how she learns to eat by herself-it's an important step to becoming more independent!